Dr. Emily (Yueng-hsiang) Huang’s Safety Climate Lab

 Background

 In recent years, safety climate has captured the attention of companies and scientists looking to reduce accidents and injuries.
-A leading indicator of safety outcomes, safety climate reflects what happens when the rubber (safety decisions and protocols) meets the road (competing demands such as production and delivery deadlines).
-Safety Climate can be seen as an organization’s temporal “state of safety,” a snapshot of the prevailing state of safety with the organization at a discrete point in time.
+As a leading indicator of safety outcomes, safety climate reflects what happens when the rubber (safety decisions and protocols) meets the road (competing demands such as production and delivery deadlines).
+Safety climate can be seen as an organization’s temporal “state of safety,” a snapshot of the prevailing state of safety within the organization at a discrete point in time.
+Our lab has extended the utility of climate snapshots to also serve as indicators of the prioritization of health, well-being, and respect in an organization.

 The Safety Climate Lab and Fortis Construction Inc.